noahamar/smlscrn/README.md

 ## License

 MIT license.
-Go ahead and fork it! :)
+Go ahead and fork it! :) -Noah